-Arachne had the audacity to claim that her weaving skills were better than those of the goddess Minerva.
-A competition ensued, Arachne lost and as a punishment was turned into a spider, destined to weave webs the rest of her life.
+Arachne had the audacity to claim that his knitting skills were better than those of the goddess Minerva.
+This was followed by a competition.
+Arachne defeated the Goddess but did not know how to behave with dignity as she began to mock Minerva who, as a punishment, turned her into a spider, condemned to spin webs for the rest of her life.

 The background of the painting shows the tapestry woven by Arachne: the rape of Europe as depicted by Titian.
 Arachne stands in front of her showpiece and Minerva, with helmet and raised arm, looks on.

 This painting shows the three Magi worshipping the new born Christ.